 4 - 6 cups powdered sugar (based on your taste preference)

 1 cup milk (I use vanilla flavored almond milk...you can use whatever milk you like)

 1 tbsp vanilla extract (If you want pure white icing, use the clear vanila extract and not the brown one.
 I usually buy mine from Michaels or Hobby Lobby)

 1 tbsp meringue powder (optional...I feel that this helps in stabilizing my icing)

-- To make peppermint icing, add 1 tbsp peppermint extract or more if you want it very minty.
+- To make peppermint icing, omit other other extracts and add 1 tbsp peppermint extract or more if you want it very minty.

-- To make rose water icing, add 1 tbsp rose water or even more if you want a very strong flavor and fragrance.
+- To make rose icing, omit all other extracts and add 1 tbsp rose water or even more if you want a very strong flavor and fragrance.

 In a non-stick saucepan, add flour, milk and 1 cup of powdered sugar.
 The mixture will be lumpy.

 Heat this mixture at medium to low heat.
 You will need to constantly keep mixing with a whisk or a wooden spoon until everything dissolves and there are no lumps.